thamali/IFSAssignmentFramework/README.md

 - **listeners/**: TestNG listeners for logging, reporting,Retry and event handling during test execution.
 - **pages/**: Contains Page Object Model (POM) classes representing web pages with web elements and their actions.
 - **driverFactory/**: Manages WebDriver instances and browser setup for test execution.
+- **utils/ExcelUtil.java**: Utility class for reading and writing Excel files using Apache POI for data-driven testing.
+- **utils/CSVUtil.java**: Utility class for reading and writing CSV files using OpenCSV.
-- **utils/**: Includes utility classes for waits,and other reusable helpers
+- **utils/**: Includes other utility classes for waits, reusable helpers, and web element interactions (e.g., clicks, waits, visibility checks).
 - **api/**: Includes classes for REST API testing using Rest-Assured.
-- **utils/**: Provides reusable methods for interacting with web elements (e.g., clicks, waits, visibility checks).

 ### `src/test/java/com/faoschwarz/`
 - **tests/**: Contains TestNG test classes that implement test scenarios for the FAO Schwarz website.
 - **base/BaseTest.java**: Serves as the base class for all test classes, handling common setup and teardown logic such as WebDriver initialization, configuration loading, and test environment preparation.

 ### `src/main/resources/`
-- **config/**: Stores environment-specific configuration files (e.g., QA, Staging, Production).
 - **log4j2.xml**: Log4j2 configuration file for logging setup.

+### `src/test/resources/`
+- **testng.xml**: TestNG suite configuration file for organizing and running test groups.
+- **config.properties**: Centralized configuration file for environment variables and framework settings.
+- **testdata/**: Directory for storing test data files (e.g., Excel, CSV) used in data-driven testing.

 This summary helps you quickly identify the purpose of each major file and folder in the source directory.